Omnia in mensura et numero et pondere disposuisti.

 Thou hast ordered all things in measure, and number, and weight.

 The Mathematics Major and Minor are great ways to enhance your education, increase your set of skills, learn interesting mathematics, and see how it’s used in your field.
 From a professional standpoint a Mathematics Major or Minor can help your degree stand out to prospective employers.
 It will allow you to work in many computer-related jobs.
-It is also good preparation if you plan to take the Engineer in Training exam.
 Anyone considering entering the teaching profession will find their employment prospects are proportional to the number of mathematics courses taken.

 The Department adheres to a realist philosophy of mathematics, that originated with Aristotle and has been develop by such scholars as Aquinas, Maritan, Apostle, and Franklin.
 Our graduates have a unique ability to carefully define the concepts used in Mathematics by means of a “non-arbitrary reference to real quantity” (to use a phrase from Benedict Ashley’s book The Way toward Wisdom).
 Moreover our very strong core curriculum gives our majors intellectual cross-training in the humanities (to use a phrase from Thomas Cech’s article Science at Liberal Arts College: A Better Education) which hones their ability to study Mathematics.

 Mathematics has always been considered to be an essential part of a liberal education: the unique simplicity of its subject matter allows its students to practice logical thought in a realm in which truth is readily apparent; and its instrumental use opens insights into the nature of physical reality that are not apparent by other means.
-Christendom offers one elementary course in Euclidean Geometry and another in the historical development and philosophical aspects of mathematics.
-College Algebra and several more advanced courses deepen a student’s mathematical knowledge, as well as prepare him for programs in business, engineering, mathematics, or science.
+Christendom offers a variety of core courses that cover a broad range of mathematics.
 Any of the courses in mathematics fulfills the one course requirement of the core curriculum.
 In all courses the student is helped to understand the place of mathematics in man’s understanding of the world around him.